Causal Learning via Manifold Regularization: Introduction

-Models with explicit causal semantics, such as (causal) directed acyclic graphs (DAGs) are a natural and popular choice for causal discovery \citep{pearl2009,maathuis2009,spencer2015}.
-Such formulations specify a multivariate data-generating model with structure and parameters that encode causal relationships.
-In a different vein, there have been some interesting recent efforts in the direction of labelling pairs of variables as causal or otherwise, such as in \citet{lopez2015} and \citet{mooij2016}.
+Methods for learning causal structures (such as those above) are often rooted in data-generating causal models.
+In a quite different vein, there have been some interesting recent efforts in the direction of labelling pairs of variables as causal or otherwise, such as in \citet{lopez2015} and \citet{mooij2016}.
+These approaches are `discriminative' in spirit, in the sense that they need not be rooted in an explicit data-generating model; rather the emphasis is on learning how to tell causal and non-causal apart.
 Our work is in this latter vein.
-Specifically, we frame causal discovery as a task in semi-supervised learning.
-We address essentially the same task as a traditional causal discovery -- that of estimating a causal graph over a defined set of vertices -- but via a ``direct" machine learning approach that allows the inclusion of any available information concerning known cause-effect relationships.
+We address a specific aspect of causal learning---that of estimating edges in a graph encoding causal relationships between a defined set of vertices---but via a machine learning approach that allows the inclusion of any available information concerning known cause-effect relationships.
+The output of our method is a directed graph that need not be acyclic \citep[see][for discussion of cyclic causality]{spirtes1995,richardson1996,hyttinen2012} and whose edges may encode either direct or total/ancestral relationships, as discussed below.
+The main differences between our work and previous work on labelling causal pairs \citep{lopez2015,mooij2016} are the specific methods and associated theory that we put forward, the manifold regularization framework, and the empirical examples.